List of South Africa Test cricket records: Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 (Note: In 2017, The Laws of Cricket were amended, reducing the methods of dismissals from ten to nine, with handled the ball now covered as part of obstructing the field.)
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-India's Rahul Dravid holds the record for the most catches in Test cricket by a non-wicket-keeper with 209, followed by Mahela Jayawardene of Sri Lanka on 205 and South African Jacques Kallis with 196 for South Africa and 4 for ICC.
+England's Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 216, followed by Steve Smith of Australia on 215.